CariusLars/ar_flutter_plugin/cloudAnchorSetup.md

      * Click New Credentials, then select OAuth client ID.
      * Select "Android" as the Application type
      * Fill in an arbitrary name and make sure the field "Package name" matches the package name in the ```AndroidManifest.xml``` of the Android part of your Flutter application
      * Fill in the SHA-1 certificate fingerprint.
-If you're still in development, you can get the debug keystore key for the Android app, by executing ```keytool -keystore ~/.android/debug.keystore -list -v``` in your terminal
+If you're still in development, you can get the debug keystore key for the Android app by executing ```keytool -keystore ~/.android/debug.keystore -list -v``` in your terminal
      * Click Create client ID
      * If this is your first time creating a client ID, you have to configure your consent screen by clicking Consent Screen.
 The following procedure explains how to set up the Consent screen.
 You won't be prompted to configure the consent screen after you do it the first time.
        * Go to the Google API Console [OAuth consent screen](https://console.cloud.google.com/apis/credentials/consent) page.